chloek409/CoughDetectionwithDeepLearning/README.md

 # CoughDetectionwithDeepLearning

-This is my personal yet opened repository for -studying DL
+This is my personal yet opened repository for\n -studying DL
   -implementing cough detection with DNN